-In this cases, the fuel assemblies are first after irradiation stored in spent fuel pools at the reactor site for an initial cooling period.
+In these cases, the fuel assemblies are first after irradiation stored in spent fuel pools at the reactor site for an initial cooling period.
 Over time, as the spent fuel is stored in the pool, it becomes cooler as the radioactivity decays away.
-After several years (> 5 years), decay heat decreases under specified limits so that spent fuel may be interim storaged.
+After several years (> 5 years), decay heat decreases under specified limits so that spent fuel may be interim storage.
 Interim storage can be either at the power plant site or at a centralized location that stores the fuel from more than one power plant.
 After a minimum period of 50 to 100 years of interim storage, spent nuclear fuel must be transferred to a final disposal facility.
-Currently, the preferred option is a deep geological repository (DGR), which is an underground emplacement in stable geological formations.
-Crystalline rock (granite, welded tuff and basalt), salt and clay are the most suitable formations for geological disposal.
-The once-through cycle considers the spent nuclear fuel to be high-level waste (HLW) and, consequently, it is directly disposed of in a storage facility without being put through to any chemical processes, where it will be safely stored for millions of years until its radiotoxicity reaches natural uranium levels or another safe reference level.
+The preferred option is a deep geological repository (DGR), an underground emplacement in stable geological formations.
+Crystalline rock (granite, welded tuff, and basalt), salt, and clay are the most suitable formations for geological disposal.
+The once-through cycle considers the spent nuclear fuel to be high-level waste (HLW) and, consequently, it is directly disposed of in a storage facility without being put through any chemical processes, where it will be safely stored for millions of years until its radiotoxicity reaches natural uranium levels or another safe reference level.

-Radioactive waste dangers are determined by many factors, since it is very important to note that there are many types of radiation.
+Many factors determine radioactive waste dangers since it is important to note that there are many types of radiation.
 Dangers are usually determined by:

 - Type of Radiation.
-Unstable isotopes decay spontaneously through various radioactive decay pathways, most commonly alpha decay, beta decay, gamma decay or electron capture.
-We have to take into account to which type of radiation (and its energy) are you exposed.
-For example, alpha radiation tend to travel only a short distance and do not penetrate very far into tissue if at all.
-Therefore, alpha radiation is sometimes treated as non-hazardous, since it cannot penetrate surface layers of human skin.
-This is naturally true, but this is not valid for internal exposure by alpha radionuclides.
+Unstable isotopes decay spontaneously through various radioactive decay pathways, most commonly alpha decay, beta decay, gamma decay, or electron capture.
+We must consider which type of radiation (and its energy) you are exposed to.
+For example, alpha radiation tends to travel only a short distance and does not penetrate very far into tissue if at all.
+Therefore, alpha radiation is sometimes treated as non-hazardous, since it cannot penetrate the surface layers of human skin.
+This is naturally true, but this is not valid for internal exposure to alpha radionuclides.
 When inhaled or ingested, alpha radiation is much more dangerous than other types of radiation.
-In short, the biological damage from high-LET radiation (alpha particles, protons or neutrons) is much greater than that from low-LET radiation (gamma rays).
+In short, the biological damage from high-LET radiation (alpha particles, protons, or neutrons) is much greater than that from low-LET radiation (gamma rays).

 - Intensity.
-Intensity of ionizing radiation is a key factor, which determines health effects from being exposed to any radiation.
-It is similar as being exposed to heat radiation from a fire (in fact, it is also transferred by photons).
-If you are too close to a fire, the intensity of thermal radiation is high and you can get burned.
-If you are at the right distance, you can withstand there without any problems and moreover it is comfortable.
-If you are too far from heat source, the insufficiency of heat can also hurt you.
-This analogy, in a certain sense, can be applied to radiation also from ionizing radiation sources.
-We must note that, radiation is all around us.
-We are continually exposed to natural background radiation and it seems to be without any problem.
+The intensity of ionizing radiation is a key factor determining the health effects of exposure to radiation.
+It is similar to being exposed to heat radiation from a fire (in fact, it is also transferred by photons).
+If you are too close to a fire, the intensity of thermal radiation is high, and you can get burned.
+If you are at the right distance, you can withstand it without any problems, and it is comfortable.
+If you are too far from a heat source, the insufficiency of heat can also hurt you.
+In a certain sense, this analogy can be applied to radiation from ionizing radiation sources.
+We must note that radiation is all around us.
+We are continually exposed to natural background radiation, which seems to be without any problem.

 - Chemical properties of the radioactive material.
-Chemical properties are key factor for possible internal exposure.
-For example, Sr-90, Ra-226 and Pu-239 are radionuclides known as bone-seeking radionuclides.
+Chemical properties are the key factor for possible internal exposure.
+For example, Sr-90, Ra-226, and Pu-239 are radionuclides known as bone-seeking radionuclides.
 These radionuclides have long biological half-lives and are serious internal hazards.
-Once deposited in bone, they remain there essentially unchanged in amount during the lifetime of the individual.
-These radioactive chemical elements have to be isolated from the environment as long as they are radioactive.
-On the other hand, in case of artificial tritium ingestion or inhalation, a biological half-time of tritium is 10 days for HTO and 40 days for OBT (organically bound tritium) formed from HTO in the body of adults.
+Once deposited in bone, they remain unchanged in amount during the individual’s lifetime.
+These radioactive chemical elements must be isolated from the environment as long as they are radioactive.
+On the other hand, in the case of artificial tritium ingestion or inhalation, a biological half-time of tritium is 10 days for HTO and 40 days for OBT (organically bound tritium) formed from HTO in the body of adults.